CURRENT REVISION: 07/18/2022

 Use of Flame Effects within the City

-Use of Flame Effects within the City streets can present a greater risk than they do on the open playa.
+The use of Flame Effects within the City streets can present a greater risk than they do on the open playa.
 As your mutant Vehicle passes into the City and you are driving in the narrow streets you are in a new set of risks.
-The flames that were well overhead height in on the open playa are now at face height or even below folks standing on scaffolds, fabric and banners can blow into the path of your flames and you are only inches away from other vehicles as you pass.
-Any of that sound dangerous?
+The flames that were well overhead height in on the open playa are now at face height or even below folks standing on scaffolds, fabric, and banners can blow into the path of your flames and you are only inches away from other vehicles as you pass.
+Does any of that sound dangerous?
 Well, it is!
-Please if your mutant vehicle has puffers please think twice about using them as you pass through the city.
-If you MV has a steady flame be aware of the wind blowing flammables into the flames and your proximity to things you are alongside.
-Any unsafe behaviour of any kind will not be permitted and may affect your ability to register your MV in the future.
+Please if your mutant vehicle has puffers, please think twice about using them as you pass through the city.
+If your MV has a steady flame be aware of the wind blowing flammables into the flames and your proximity to things you are alongside.
+Any unsafe behavior of any kind will not be permitted and may affect your ability to register your MV in the future.

 Inspection

 If your Mutant Vehicle has Flame Effects (FE), it must be inspected BEFORE you can operate the FE within Black Rock City.
-The Fire Art Safety Team (FAST) conducts vehicle inspections in “Salem’s Lot” which is located at the corner of the Esplanade and the 1:00 side of the Center Camp Keyhole.
-Signs indicate the location of Salem’s Lot.
+The Fire Art Safety Team (FAST) conducts vehicle inspections in a separate area adjacent to the DMV inspection lanes..

 For questions or concerns regarding Flame Effects, please email: